pranaykasturi/mosaik-heatpump/docs/models/hotwatertank.rst

 Hot water tank
 ==============

-The hot water tank model developed for another project [18], is used in this work to act as a buffer in between the heating device and the heat consumer.
-It is a multinode stratified thermal tank model [19], where the tank volume is divided into a specified number of layers (nodes) of equal volume, each characterized by a specific temperature.
+The hot water tank model developed for `another project <https://www.vde- verlag.de/proceedings-de/454308056.html>`_, is used in this work to act as a buffer in between the heating device and the heat consumer.
+It is a `multinode stratified thermal tank model <https://doi.org/ 10.1016/j.apenergy.2019.02.075>`_, where the tank volume is divided into a specified number of layers (nodes) of equal volume, each characterized by a specific temperature.
 A traditional density distribution approach is adopted where the water